-On 9 November 2017, the Company entered into a framework agreement (the "Zhiguan Framework Agreement") with Guangxi Zhiguan Industrial Development Co., Limited\ (廣西志冠實業開發有公司) ("Guangxi Zhiguan"), pursuant to which Guangxi Zhiguan agreed to supply cattle inner skin to the Company (or any one or more of its subsidiaries) for a term of three years from 1 January 2018 to 31 December 2020.
-The purchases by the Group from Guangxi Zhiguan under the Zhiguan Framework Agreement for the Year amounted to RMB152,119,000 and the annual cap set in the said agreement for the Year was RMB161,780,000.
+On 16 October 2020, the Company entered into a framework agreement (the "Zhiguan Framework Agreement") with Guangxi Zhiguan Industrial Development Co., Limited (廣西志冠實業開發有公司) ("Guangxi Zhiguan"), pursuant to which Guangxi Zhiguan agreed to supply and process cattle skin to the Group) for a term of three years from 1 January 2021 to 31 December 2023.
+The purchases by the Group from Guangxi Zhiguan under the Zhiguan Framework Agreement for the Year amounted to RMB175,735,000 and the annual cap set in the said agreement for the Year was RMB229,860,000.